jonathandgrubb/ChooseYourDestiny/README.md

 # ChooseYourDestiny
+iOS (iPhone) reader for GitHub-hosted multi-choice adventures

-Capstone project for iOS Nanodegree from Udacity
+(originally a Capstone project for iOS Nanodegree from Udacity)

 Features:
 - Swift 3 (updated from Swift 2.1)